KnoAll/cacti-template/install/README.md

 As of the writing of this script, the current cacti release is v1.2.1.
 I will keep this script updated to follow the official Cacti releases, and you can use the cacti-upgrade.sh moving forward.

+## Issues
+This is all still actively being worked on, so you may see changes to how things work and interact.
+If you run into trouble with the script please <a href="https://github.com/KnoAll/cacti-template/issues">submit an issue</a> in the Github system above.

 ## Initial install Setup Instructions

 Based on a clean Centos7 Minimal or Raspian Stretch Lite default install.
 This has been developed on a RasperryPi 3 B+.
 As Cacti is a monitoring tool I highly recomend only using ethernet for the best reliability.
 I reccomend against running on a Pi Zero W as the cpu power is half that of the 3 B+.